DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-04-09-why-we-will-not-reinstate-deleted-user-accounts.md

 - reintroduces potential security issues if the account was compromised
 - adds complexity to how the system manages user states
-- risks applying outdated or inappropriate permissions
+- risks applying outdated or inappropriate permissions and relationships
 - conflicts with data retention or deletion policies that treat deletion as permanent

 ## Creating a new account